Wem: 21st century

-A "lost castle" was recently discovered near the town.
+During the COVID-19 pandemic, the National Youth Theatre of Great Britain were resident in the area and the community built them an emergency performance space.

+In late 2021 the town, being in the middle of the North Shropshire constituency, saw heavy campaigning in the by-election which saw a record swing.

 In 2023 efforts began to establish a community owned pub in the district.
+The same year two community members of the town were each presented with British Empire Medal in a ceremony in the town hall presided over by the Lord Lieutenant.

+Culture

+Shakespeare

+The town and wider community has held cultural programming and a Midsummer events to celebrate its association with William Shakespeare; this has also included charity openings of normally private woodlands and drama.

 Legends

 Secret tunnels

 There is said to have been a tunnel from the cellars under the castle mound to the building formerly known as "The Moathouse", and then on under Mill Street to Roden House, the former rectory, and there are blocked doorways in the cellars of both of these houses.

+Witchcraft

+Some time around 1660, some people of Wem suspected that they had found a witch.
+In the event the suspected witch was brought before Thomas Hill of Soulton, as justice of the district.
+They were spared any judicial processing as a witch and the case was disposed of mildly by the harsh standards of the time.

 Wem ghost

 In 1995 an amateur photographer photographed a blaze which destroyed Wem Town Hall; the photo appeared to show the ghostly figure of a young female in a window of the burning building, dressed in 'old-fashioned' clothes.

-Although the photographer (who died in 2005) denied forgery, after his death it was suggested that the girl in his photo bore a 'striking similarity' with one in a postcard of the town from 1922.
+Although the photographer (who died in 2005) denied forgery, after his death it was suggested that the girl in his photo bore a 'striking similarity' to one in a postcard of the town from 1922.

-Treacle Mines
+Treacle mines

-Wem is reputed to have "treacle mines", although It is not possible to mine treacle.
-Two explanations have been offered for this legend: (a) that a confectioners shop, despite the rationing and food shortages of the Second World War was apparently always in stock of candy; alternatively (b) the byproduct of the tanning industry within the town was considered to resemble treacle.
+Wem is reputed to have "treacle mines", although it is not possible to mine treacle.
+Two explanations have been offered for this legend: (a) a confectioner's shop, despite the rationing and food shortages of the Second World War, was apparently always in stock of candy; alternatively (b) the byproduct of the tanning industry within the town was considered to resemble treacle.